Verifiable Credentials Working Group Charter

 - To coordinate in ensuring that eIDAS-compliant systems can be built on top of the specifications developed by the Working Group.

 - Ensure that the badges being modeled and expressed by the Open Badges community are compatible with the Verifiable Credentials WG.

 - Ensure that the mobile driving licenses being modeled and expressed by the ISO SC17 WG10 community are compatible with the work of the Verifiable Credentials WG.

-To be successful, this Working Group is expected to keep the participants who contributed to the Recommendation, including representatives from the key implementors of this specification, and active Editors and Test Leads for each specification.
-The Chairs are expected to contribute half of a working day per quarter towards the Working Group.
+To be successful, this Working Group is expected to have 6 or more active participants for its duration, including representatives from the key implementors of this specification, and active Editors and Test Leads for each specification.
+The Chairs, specification Editors, and Test Leads are expected to contribute half of a working day per week towards the Working Group.
 There is no minimum requirement for other Participants.